 You will need to return to the doctor to have your cast removed or to have x-rays taken.
 Full recovery can take 6 months.

-Call your doctor if any of the following occurs: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from the incision siteSwelling, redness, or pain in your legs, calves, or feetPain that you cannot control with the medications you have been givenNausea and vomitingCough, shortness of breath, or chest painYour leg, foot, or toes appear chalky white, blue, or blackNumbness or tingling in your leg, foot, or toes
+Contact your doctor if your recovery is not progressing as expected or you develop complications such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from the incision siteSwelling, redness, or pain in your legs, calves, or feetPain that you cannot control with the medications you have been givenNausea and vomitingCough, shortness of breath, or chest painYour leg, foot, or toes appear chalky white, blue, or blackNumbness or tingling in your leg, foot, or toes

 If you think you have an emergency, call for emergency medical services right away.